lsimons/caseum/docs/guides/as-is-to-be.md

 # As-is and to-be designs

-The most important architecture description of the existing system as it currently exists, "as-is".
+**The most important architecture description of the existing system is the one as it currently exists, "as-is".**

 Learning, agreeing, knowing how things actually are is very important.
 Too many teams focus only on what should be or what could be, "to-be".
 This is a mistake.
 When you work with individual assumptions of how things are instead of a shared understanding, you will build the wrong thing the wrong way slowly.

 ## Finding facts